superlinked/VectorHub/docs/building_blocks/data_sources/readme.md

 Building an effective vector retrieval stack requires a deep understanding of its objectives,  available data sources, and how these interact in the context of your retrieval system.

-In this article, we learned how to map out your data infrastructure and identify the key inputs to your vector retrieval stack.
+In this article, we learned how to map your data infrastructure and identify the key inputs to your vector retrieval stack.
 Only a careful mix of structured & unstructured data, delivered in batch and/or in real-time as needed, will enable you to reach your desired retrieval quality and latency while keeping your engineering complexity manageable.

 Next, let’s dive into how [Vector Compute](https://hub.superlinked.com/vector-compute) connects your data to your [Vector Search](https://hub.superlinked.com/vector-search) systems.